epfml/cola/README.md

     }

-We thanks [PyTorch](https://pytorch.org/) for the distributed communication module and [scikit-learn](http://scikit-learn.org/stable/) for the coordinate solver modules.
+We thank [PyTorch](https://pytorch.org/) for the distributed communication module and [scikit-learn](http://scikit-learn.org/stable/) for the coordinate solver modules.

     @inproceedings{sklearn_api,
       author    = {Lars Buitinck and Gilles Louppe and Mathieu Blondel and